seocahill/maightro-site/source/articles/2023-draft-timetable.html.markdown

 Obviously nothing exhaustive done here but the following rough checks are noted:

-- As the exising crossover with the morning train happens in Athlone, the new crossing point would be in Tullamore and shouldn't pose any issues.
+- As the existing crossover with the morning train happens in Athlone, the new crossing point would be in Tullamore and shouldn't pose any issues.
 - The train would depart a half hour after the current connection to Galway which is assumed feasible as later Athlone services run with 30 minutes headways between them.
 - No other IC service appears to be currently scheduled at this time on the main trunk route to Portarlington.

 ## Late weekend only service

-I've also asked for a late night service at the weekend to be provided to facilitate movement around the Mayo town to improve Mayo's social offering.
-The policy reference here is the Night Time Economy Commission's Report which was adopted in the last program for Government, especially the section dealing with the lack of public tranport in urban and rural areas.
+I've also asked for a single late night service at the weekend to be provided to facilitate movement around the Mayo towns and to improve Mayo's social offering.
+The policy reference here is the Night Time Economy Commission's Report which was adopted in the last program for Government, especially the section dealing with the lack of public transport in urban and rural areas.

-The template for this service would be the special trains laid on for the Biden visit.
-Essentially a train each leaving Ballina and Westport at night, meeting in Manulla and returning back to its origin.
+A template for this service would be the special trains laid on at short notice for the Biden visit.
+Essentially a train each leaving Ballina and Westport at night, meeting in Manulla and returning back the way they came.
 This would allow travel home from the big towns in all directions and be a major help in terms of facilitating late night socializing.
+Since trains are stabled in both stations at night, we can say the stock is there.
+Of course crewing them would require extra staff hours.

 ## A note on the process